buddhaman/tim_engine/readme.txt

 For paper rendering: upload one huge texture with pencil scratches.
 Use parts of this for texturing.
 GL_REPEAT it and use x, y in clip space?

+Possible pivot:

+create voxel world for guys and make them build.
+Use behavior trees for this.